siddgrg/moviedicebasic/README.md

 # moviedicebasic

-A simple desktop application that uses TMDB's API to get a user's watchlist and display a random movie from it.
+A very simple desktop application that uses TMDB's API to obtain a user's watchlist and display a random movie from it.